cea-hpc/modules/doc/source/module.rst

  Text editor command name or path for use to open modulefile through the :subcmd:`edit` sub-command.

- Editor command is defined for Modules in the following order of preference:
+ This environment variable value supersedes the default value set in the :mconfig:`editor` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

- :envvar:`MODULES_EDITOR`, or :envvar:`VISUAL` or :envvar:`EDITOR` environment
+ Text editor could also be defined through the :envvar:`VISUAL` or :envvar:`EDITOR` environment variables.
+These environment variables are overridden by :envvar:`MODULES_EDITOR`.
- variables, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_EDITOR` overrides :envvar:`VISUAL` or :envvar:`EDITOR` environment variables and default configuration.

  .. only:: html